griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 A basic example that pulls together a setup for using [ktor http client](https://ktor.io/docs/getting-started-ktor-client.html) with json decoding.

-For more complete version with Serialization and Flow pagination see git repo [ktor-client-json](https://github.com/griffio/ktor-client-json)
+For a more complete example with Serialization and Flow pagination see git repo [ktor-client-json](https://github.com/griffio/ktor-client-json)

-There is a somewhat elaborate configuration to pull it all together as Kotlin serialization uses a compiler plugin - "that generates visitor code for serializable classes, runtime library with core serialization API and support libraries with various serialization formats." see [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization/blob/master/README.md#setup)
+For a Ktor application, the Kotlin serialization compiler plugin is added to the build - "that generates visitor code for serializable classes, runtime library with core serialization API and support libraries with various serialization formats." see [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization/blob/master/README.md#setup)

 A typical complete `build.gradle.kts` file depends on ktor core, a client engine and some custom json serialization